 On hearing this, I folded my hands and politely said—‘Mother!
 A God named Rudra who happens to be an avatar (incarnation) of God Sadashiv has insulted me.
 So, I desire you take the form of Sati (Shiva’s first wife) and destroy his arrogance.
 Kindly take birth as Prajapati Daksh’s daughter to attract God Sadashiv towards you.
 Bhagwati!
 Barring you, there is no one else in this universe with the power to attract him erotically.
 And in anticipation that you’ll accede to our request, and so very excited to receive you as his daughter, Prajapati Daksh is already underway his intense tapasya in Mandirachal Parwat.

 On my saying so Bhagwati was shocked and surprised beyond words and she even looked worried.
-When she said—‘what is this that you are saying Brahma ji?
+When she said—‘what is this, that you are saying Brahma ji?
 You want me to attract Lord God Sadashiv, and for this malicious job you’re seeking my help.
 Therefore, in reality whatever you’re doing is only Lord God Sadashiv’s criticism.
-And this is a big mistake.
+This is a big mistake.
 Everyone knows I cannot do anything against God Sadashiv.
-Tell me what will I gain by attracting the nirvikalp (that does not have an alternative) God Sadashiv, as I am only like his menial maid.
+Tell me, what will I gain by attracting the nirvikalp (that does not have an alternative) God Sadashiv, as I am only like his menial maid.
 And for the salvation of his devotees only he has taken the avatar of Rudra.
 Lord God Sadashiv is the undisputed emperor of all the three Lokas.
-He is also yours, and Lord Vishnu’s swami.
+He is also yours, as well as Lord Vishnu’s swami.
 Even in yoga, he is ahead of both of you.
 I am indeed astounded to hear this foolish thought coming from you, where Lord Brahma wants to captivate Lord God Sadashiv who happens to be the king of Maya (the supernatural power wielded by Gods and demons) and I am truly dumbfounded at this.’
 And after saying this Devi Jagdamba went back to meditation, when she received a message from Lord God Sadashiv that without my blessings nothing happens.
 With my consent only Sri Brahma and Prajapati Daksh are in intense vrat and meditation.
 So give them the vardan and take birth in Prajapati Daksh’s family and I’ll accept you.
 Important: Even Lord God Sadashiv had to seek interpersonal help in a polite manner by requesting Devi Jagdamba.

 After receiving instructions from Lord God Sadashiv, Devi Bhagwati said, ‘Brahma ji—‘its fine.
 I will try my best, so that Lord God Shiva falls for me, and marries me as his second wife.
 As such there is no one in the world who can break Lord God Shiva’s concentration and attract him sensually, and even I don’t have this power and capacity.
 Nevertheless, I will endeavour to attract him after obtaining an avatar to fulfil your desire.’
 And after this she disappeared.